 This network employs technologies which involve the use of locally generated SSL certificates.
 In order for these technologies to work effectively (in particular, to avoid browser security warnings and ensure compatibility with mobile applications), your computer or mobile device must install and trust the network's SSL root certificate.

-This guide will help you install your network's SSL root certificate for Windows-based browsers which use the operating system's built-in certificate store — this includes Edge, Internet Explorer, and Chrome.
+This guide will help you install your network's SSL root certificate as a trusted root CA certificate via a Windows / Active Directory Group Policy Object (GPO).
+Certificates installed via Group Policy will be respected, on devices joined to the domain, by all browsers which use the operating system's built-in certificate store — this includes Internet Explorer, Edge, and Chrome.

-(Note: These images show Edge 80 running on Windows Server 2019; you may not see exactly the same thing if you are using another browser or a different version of Windows; however, the general process and wording should be the same.)
+(Note: These images show Windows Server 2019; you may not see exactly the same thing if you are using a different version of Windows; however, the general process and wording should be the same.)

 At the Completing the Certificate Import Wizard screen, press the Finish button.